nhepsamediatglean/liferay-portal/README.markdown

-# Liferay Portal
+i# Liferay Portal

 [Liferay Portal](https://community.liferay.com/projects/portal) is an open source enterprise web platform for building business solutions that deliver immediate results and long-term value.
-Liferay Portal started out as a personal development project in 2000 and was open sourced in 2001.
+Liferay Portal started out as a personal development project in 2000 and was open sourced in 2001 x.

 To get started, check out the project's community homepage at [community.liferay.com](https://community.liferay.com)!